 But empowering users to make full use of the apps and tools included in Microsoft 365 has been shown to be a huge adoption booster.
 And at a certain level, self-service is Microsoft 365—it’s what makes cloud-based collaboration the most flexible and efficient way for teams to build things together.

 Instead of shutting everything down, why not find a middle ground?
 Give users a bit of freedom—so they embrace the tools you want them to use—along with enough guidance to ensure your tenant stays organized and secure.
 Which brings us to our next point…

 2. Set clear guidelines

-To ensure high user adoption, you need to define how you expect your users to interact with Office 365.
+To ensure high user adoption, you need to define how you expect your users to interact with Microsoft 365.

 It’s also important to establish how you want them to use each individual tool.

 - Who can create Microsoft 365 groups and Microsoft teams

 When users first log into Microsoft 365, they’ll be confronted with a wide range of tools—some they’ve seen before, and some that are totally new.
 So what are they likely to do?